embedder-dev/openocd-embedder/README.md

 # The xPack OpenOCD

-A standalone cross-platform (Windows, macOS, GNU/Linux) binary distribution of OpenOCD, intended for reproducible builds.
+A standalone, cross-platform (Windows, macOS, GNU/Linux) binary distribution of OpenOCD, intended for reproducible builds.

 ## Project documentation